bbauska/W3Cx-3of5/README.md

 <h4>Example 2: the repeatability of a pattern</h4>

-To "better" see the repeatability of the pattern, here is the same example with a 1000x1000 pixel wide canvas:
+<p>To "better" see the repeatability of the pattern, here is the same example with a 1000x1000 pixel wide canvas:</p>

 <!------------------------------------------------------------------------------------------------>
 <!--- 179.  (xxx) -->